Kurnool: Cityscape

 Landmarks in and around the city include Konda Reddy Fort Formerly called Kondareddy Burj is the historical monument and major tourist attraction of Kurnool located at the northeast part of the city.
 Orvakal rock Garderns is the sculpture garden with an ancient cave lying on the southeast of the city.
 Jagannatha Gattu Temple is a popular tourist site of Kurnool.
 It is famous for its Lord Shiva Temple and is located in B. Thandrapadu, in Kurnool.
 The history behind the Linga makes it a popular destination.

 Climate

-Kurnool has a tropical savanna climate bordering on hot semi arid climate (Köppen BSh) with temperatures ranging from 26 C to 46 C in the summer and 12 C to 31 C in the winter.
-The average annual rainfall is about 840 mm.Kurnool city gets good share of rains from pre-monsoon to monsoon seasons.
-City locations is influenced by the orography effect of Nallamala hills on east.
-August is the rainiest month and February is the driest month.
-The highest amount of rainfall recorded in 24 hours is 386mm in the month of June 1989 and marking the rainiest month of all time with 527mm.
+Kurnool has a tropical savanna climate bordering on hot semi arid climate (Köppen BSh) with temperatures ranging from 26 C to 43 C in the summer and 12 C to 31 C in the winter.
+The average annual rainfall is about 810 mm.Kurnool city gets decent to good share of rains from pre-monsoon to monsoon seasons.
+City location is influenced by the orography effect of Nallamala hills in the east.
+August and September are the rainiest months and February is the driest month.
+The highest amount of rainfall ever recorded in 24 hours is 386mm in the month of June 1989 and marking the rainiest month of all time with 527mm.

 Kurnool has been ranked 21st best “National Clean Air City” under (Category 2 3-10L Population cities) in India.